Right before our eyes, Instagram is becoming a social media powerhouse and getting more Instagram followers is becoming more and more important.

 You want to build a community that engages each other to create positive change; you want to drive followers to your website and convert them into paying customers.

-- How will Instagram grow your business?
+- How will Instagram followers grow your business?

 Having a group of brand enthusiasts will spread your message large and wide and sell your products for you.
 Drive targeted traffic back to your website.
 Strengthen brand awareness and foster new partnerships.

-- What do your audience want on Instagram?
+- What do your Instagram followers want?

 Instagrammers are in constant “scanning” mode – they either like something or they don’t.
 Instagram is about capturing real moments, so you need to talk to your audience in their language: be positive, be inspiring, be authentic.
 Nail down your client avatar and see where a bunch of them hang out.